doctavious/snippext/README.md

 - selected_lines
 - selected_lines_include_ellipses

-> [!NOTE]
-> Custom input data can be provided by adding attributes on source and target snippet JSON configuration.
+You can provide extra information by adding configuration attributes on source and target snippets.
+Any additional attributes are made available during the template rendering process.
+Combined with a custom template, this makes it possible to include extra information in a generated snippet.

 ## Clear Snippets